 MS 63 choice uncirculated- A note that shows no signs of ever having been in circulation.
 The note still has its original crispness.
 The note is also well-centered.

 The $1000 dollar bill can be quite valuable.
 If you own one then it's important to do your research and find out if you have a rare variety or not.
-We at Silver Recyclers are part-time buyers of rare currency.
-If you are interested in selling then you can contact us here.
+Rare varieties can be quite valuable.